wcarc-on/wcarc-site/minutes/minutes202001.md

 ### New Business

 As a result of Doug (VE3XK)'s passing, Robert (VE3BE) and Andy (VE3NVK) offered to take over as representatives to look after the beacons.
 They will need to recover Doug's key to the observatory door.
-Mrs Boltwood (property owner) agreed to carry on hosting the beacons despite Doug's passing.
+Mrs. Boltwood (the property owner) agreed to carry on hosting the beacons despite Doug's passing.

 Vice President: In the following months, the officers will work on retrieving the WCARC-owned equipment from Doug's place.
-Ongoing discussions on this topic.
-We will inform the members at the next meetings.
+Discussions are ongoing on this topic.
+We will inform the members at upcoming meetings.

 ### Election of President

-Election of president deferred to the next meeting, as nobody came forward to fullfill the position.
+The election of president was deferred to the next meeting, as nobody came forward to fill the position.

 ### Announcements / Show & Tell

 Lawrence (VE3IQ): A five-week long ham licence course will be offered every Saturday at Carleton University.
 Details are not known.

-Harrie (VE3HYS): The Canadian Ski Marathon is looking for volounteers for point-to-point communications (non-ham) activity (though ham radio may be used as backup).
+Harrie (VE3HYS): The Canadian Ski Marathon is looking for volunteers for point-to-point communications (non-ham) activity (though ham radio may be used as backup).
 In preparation for the Marathon, a kit assembly group session of a $30 2m band attenuator kit will be held.
-Registration sheet circulated during the meeting.
+A registration sheet was circulated during the meeting.

 Glenn (VE3XRA): WRC-2019 ended.
-Reports available in the TCA magazine.
-Perception was that there will be more pressure for microwave bands re-allocation at the next WRC-2023.
+Reports are available in the TCA magazine.
+The perception was that there will be more pressure for microwave band re-allocation at the next WRC-2023.
 We should occupy our bands.

-Glenn (VE3XRA): Involved in 'Amateur Radio aboard International Space Station' group.
+Glenn (VE3XRA): Involved in "Amateur Radio aboard International Space Station" (ARISS) group.
 Some of the activities will involve convincing NASA to put ham radio equipment onboard the future moon "Gateway" station.

 Glenn (VE3XRA): RAC is planning to provide website hosting services to affiliated clubs in 2020.